ValueMelody/melody-auth/docs/auth-server-setup.md

 5. Apply D1 Migrations:
   Execute the D1 migration command for your new environment's D1 resource:
     ```
-    wrangler d1 migrations apply [d1 name for your new environment] --remote
+    wrangler d1 migrations apply [d1 name for your new environment] --remote --config [envName].wrangler.toml
     ```
 6. Deploy the Worker:
   Build and deploy your Worker with the new environment's name: